Meet Your Coach

 Professional Bio:

 I hold a Bachelor’s degree in Psychology from Queens College and dual Master’s degrees in Business Administration and Public Health from Stony Brook University.
-I’m a Certified Health Education Specialist and a Certified Health and Wellness Coach.
+I’m a Certified Health Education Specialist and a National Board Certified Health and Wellness Coach.

 My professional journey blends psychology, business, and public health-three fields that deeply shape my coaching approach.
 Psychology fuels my curiosity about human motivation, behavior change, and how people move toward lasting transformation.
 Business brings in strategic thinking, systems and process improvement, key to helping clients implement real change in their daily lives.
 And public health ties it all together with a community-centered, prevention-focused lens.